ed-syspertec/Virtel/docs/manuals/virtel/Virtel461CN/connectivity_guide.rst

    a.
 Virtel answers the LP session.
    b.
 The JavaScript in the 3270 TE page “understands” the situation, and:

-      i.
-Closes the existing LP session then reopens a new one that Virtel acknowledges but does not answer. ii.
-“Refreshes” the main session i.e. asks Virtel to send whatever it has to send and aggregates it to what it already received and served to the user.
+      * Closes the existing LP session then reopens a new one that Virtel acknowledges but does not answer.
+      * “Refreshes” the main session i.e. asks Virtel to send whatever it has to send and aggregates it to what it already received and served to the user.

 In other words: